nekofar/resume/readme.md

   Finally, I decide to switch to fulltime, most of the time as a freelancer and sometimes as a contractor in the field of Web development, mostly backend and PHP.
 In recent past years, I learned other technologies and started to work on application development for mobile, first Android, and then iOS either.
     - Working as a Freelancer is always gave me new opotionities for learning new technologies
+    - As a freelancer, I am able to deal with a wide range of tasks in website development, website design, database design, back-end, and front-end development.

 - ***Senior Software Developer***, [MyFlashLabs](https://myflashlabs.com) (2019-11 — Present)